APPL League Rules and Regulations

 3. Game Setup

 Tournament games should be set in “Tournament Mode” or “Contest Mode” whenever possible, and 'Game Restart' must be disabled.
 Any games that allow a “buy-in” or “buy an extra ball” feature must have these features disabled.
-If a machine is set to award a replay, the award must not be an extra ball or points.
+If a machine is set to award a replay, the award should not be an extra ball.
 Extra balls rewarded for attaining certain score levels are not allowed.
 All solid-state games should be set for 3 ball play unless normal ball times are very short.
 EM pinball machines that do not allow for easy selection of this feature may be left at 5 balls per game.

 Any tournament game that goes down with a problem during tournament play will be allowed a 10 minute repair time.
 If proper repairs can not be performed within this time frame then the game will be excluded from the tournament and all scores for this title removed from the scoreboard.

-4. Dis-allowed Games
+4. Disallowed Games

 Fees are $15 per Tournament for Members during the season or $20 per tournament for all other players.